Course Attendance Guidelines

-Attendance is critical to learning and academic success.
-Consistent attendance by all students benefits everyone and allows class communities to learn in an efficient and productive manner without disruption.
-Nonetheless, we acknowledge that there are times when a student must miss a class meeting.
-At Otis College of Art and Design, students will take responsibility for their absences and for meeting assignment requirements and deadlines.
+We acknowledge that there are times when a student must miss a class meeting.
+Students will take responsibility for their absences and for meeting assignment requirements and deadlines.
 Student responsibility and proactivity are valued at Otis College of Art and Design.
 Students who have requests or accommodations related to a disability or religious observance, please refer to the Disabilities/ADA Policy and the Religious Accommodations Policy within the policies section of the student handbook.

 Arriving Late or Leaving Early